mahajansanjana/gpt2-experiments/README.md

 So I fine-tuned GPT-2 on a bunch of psychedelic reports on Erowid

-(Ideally I'd have this running on the cloud somewhere but the GPT-2 is so large and compute-hungry and I haven't found a fast and cheap way to do this)
+(Ideally I'd have this running on the cloud somewhere but GPT-2 is so large and compute-hungry and I haven't found a fast and cheap way to do this)

 ## Acknowledgements